Give Your Aging Skin Some Love with Vegetables, Not Sugar

 No vitamin tablet or skin cream can give you what fresh vegetables can.
 Cell growth and regeneration happens best when we eat high nutrient foods.
 Think of supplements and skin creams as a help, but not the first choice.

-Vegetables Are Great: Sugar Is Not
+Vegetables Are Great for Aging Skin: Sugar Is Not

 We all know that too much sun will wrinkle and age our skin, but did you know that sugar is also said to damage the skin?
 Sugar is an irritant.